 Diabesity damage commonly begins long before full-blown diabetes manifests or is clinically diagnosed.
-During what is now diagnosed as pre-diabetes the stage is being set for the later, devastating ‘side effects’ of full-blown diabetes.
-These effects also include high blood pressure, fatty liver, depression, nervous system damage (which may lead to amputation of limbs), sexual dysfunction, retinopathy (blindness caused by damage to tiny blood vessels inside the retina of the eye), periodental and gum disease and heart disease.
+During what is now diagnosed as pre-diabetes, the stage is being set for the devastating side effects of full-blown diabetes.
+These effects include high blood pressure, fatty liver, depression, nervous system damage (which may lead to amputation of limbs), sexual dysfunction, retinopathy (blindness caused by damage to tiny blood vessels inside the retina of the eye), periodental and gum disease and heart disease.
 Accordingly, a clinical diagnosis of pre-diabetes should be treated as seriously as a diagnosis of diabetes.

-The damage from chronic inflammation is well documented and people with diabesity tend to have extremely high inflammation levels.
-Fat cells generate inflammatory cytokines, chemicals that disrupt the body’s response to insulin, and leptin (a “satiety” hormone made by fat cells that is involved in the regulation of body fat), thus disabling their ability to properly metabolize sugars, fats, and protein.22 A powerful spice, turmeric, and specifically its active ingredient curcumin, is very effective in quelling inflammation at the cellular level.
+• The damage from chronic inflammation is well documented and people with diabesity tend to have extremely high inflammation levels.
+A powerful spice, turmeric, and specifically its active ingredient curcumin, is very effective in quelling inflammation at the cellular level.
 Curcumin can improve blood sugar levels by increasing sugar uptake from the blood, decreasing new glucose formation and thus increasing insulin’s effectiveness.
-Curcumin also reduces dangerous inflammatory markers such as IL6 and TNF-Alpha that are generally elevated in diabetics and may also help to protect nerve and brain cells.

-As noted, by adopting meaningful lifestyle changes it is possible to stop, or even reverse the ravages of diabesity.
-With effective diet, supplements, exercise and stress management we can anticipate lives of extended health and wellness rather than fear an inevitable decline into the life-altering changes and ravages of diabesity.
+By adopting meaningful lifestyle changes, it is possible to stop or even reverse the ravages of diabesity.
+With an effective diet, high-quality supplements, exercise and stress management, we can anticipate health and wellness rather than fear an inevitable decline into the life-altering changes and ravages of diabesity.